RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/README.md

   <li><b>Root login disabled</b> everywhere</li>
   <li><b>UFW rules per machine</b> : each machine only accepts what it strictly needs.
 The database accepts connections from the app server only.
 Nothing else.</li>
   <li><b>Fail2ban on the bastion</b> : the only machine exposed to the outside.
 It auto-bans IPs that generate too many failed login attempts.</li>
-  <li><b>TLS 1.3</b> between the app server and the database : traffic is encrypted in transit even on the internal network.</li>
+  <li><b>TLS 1.3</b> between the app server and the database : traffic is encrypted in transit.</li>
 </ul>

 > **Why TLS on an internal network?** VirtualBox's host-only network isn't encrypted.
 If someone compromises a VM and sniffs traffic, they see everything in plaintext without TLS (try it with Wireshark), means not trusting the network even when it's yours.

-<h2> TP2 — LUKS disk encryption</h2>
+<h2> Part2 : LUKS disk encryption</h2>

 <p>
 The threat scenario: someone copies the <code>.vdi</code> file (the VM's virtual disk) and analyzes it offline.
 Without encryption, every record in the database is readable.
-With LUKS, it's completely unreadable without the passphrase — even with direct access to the raw disk.
+With LUKS, it becomes completely unreadable without the passphrase, even with direct access to the raw disk.
 </p>

 <p>
 Rather than encrypting the entire system disk (complex, risky on an existing VM), a <b>dedicated secondary disk</b> was added to the database VM and encrypted with LUKS.
-This disk stores only the PostgreSQL data directory — clean, targeted, easy to audit.
+This disk stores only the PostgreSQL data directory —> clean, targeted, easy to audit.
 </p>

 <h4>Cryptographic parameters</h4>